dsi-clinic/the-clinic/rubrics/final-technical-cleanup.md

 Remember that the core purpose of the technical clean up is to verify that the repository and code that you hare created is easy to understand for the next person to work on it.

 ## Students

 For each repository associated with your work, a TA will be grading the repository.
 There are repository wide grading standards as well as specific file grading.
 TAs will be provided three python or jupyter notebooks from your repository that have commits from this last quarter (the clinic director will look at the git history of files that were changed during this time to select the files).

+There are two assessments that are done on each repo: [COCOA](https://github.com/dsi-clinic/cocoa) is run against the repository (with the `--lint` option enabled) and three, randomly selected individual files are also graded.
 Those three files will be opened, verified and evaluated against the rubric below.

 ## Grading Rubric